 Turning leads into customers becomes much easier when a personal relationship develops.
 The best way to invite your prospects and customers into a relationship is to show them that you’re listening and that you understand and care about their challenges.
-When customers engage with the personality behind your brand, they will be more ready to hear about the relevant solution to their challenges that you have to offer.
+When customers engage with the personality behind your brand, they will be more open to hear about the relevant solution to their challenges you have to offer.

 To connect with your leads on a human level, follow these steps.